Once upon a time I made a Chocolate Chip Cookie Dough Brownies recipe. I loved them, I shared them on my blog, and readers either loved them or not.

 - 1 cup miniature chocolate chips

-- additional miniature chocolate chips, if desired (to garnish the top)
+- additional miniature chocolate chips, if desired (to sprinkle on top)

 - Preheat the oven to 350 degrees F. Spray a 9x9-inch pan with nonstick spray, then line with a strip of parchment paper so that it covers the bottom and comes up two sides of the pan.
 Spray the parchment with nonstick spray too.